polkadot-js/docs/docs/api-contract/start/contract.md

   });
 ```

-If we perform the same `.get` read on the value now, it would be `124`.
+If we perform the same `query.get` read on the value now, it would be `124`.

 ## That is it... for now